speakeasy-api/bluesky-ts/README.md

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Returns a list of missing blobs for the requesting account.
 Intended to be used in the account migration flow.
+- [`useSearchActors`](docs/sdks/actors/README.md#search) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
+Authenticated requests are usually made to the user's PDS, with automatic service proxying.
+Authenticated requests can be used for both public and non-public endpoints.*

+*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

+Find actors (profiles) matching search criteria.
+Does not require auth.
 - [`useServerCheckAccountStatus`](docs/sdks/server/README.md#checkaccountstatus) - *This endpoint is part of the atproto PDS server and account management APIs.
 Requests often require authentication and are made directly to the user's own PDS instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*